-Survival Flight leases three twin-engine Eurocopter EC-155B1 Helicopters (two ships 24 hours a day, and the other for organ procurement - Aviation Services provided by Metro Aviation and Pentastar Aviation.)
+Survival Flight leases three twin-engine Eurocopter EC-155B1 Helicopters (two ships 24 hours a day, and the other for organ procurement - Aviation Services provided by Metro Aviation.)

 One stationed 24 hours a day at the Livingston County Airport.